 What If I Don’t Comply to GDPR?

-It’s important to make the most of the next 5 months and get your company compliant to GDPR standards.
+It’s still as relevant today as it was prior to the 25th of May 2018 to get your company compliant to GDPR standards.
 Osterman Research outlined the most common Data Technologies that organisations will spend more on specifically to address the GDPR.
 The sooner you address them, the less money you will spend, before technology companies raise the prices in preparation for the GDPR panic.

 The time and money it may take to assess your company and implement suitable measures will be more than worth the cost of risking a potential breach to compliance and facing a devastating penalty.

 If your organisation doesn’t comply, if it is not processing data correctly, it will be fined, and this cost will be dramatically bigger than the cost of a fine for noncompliance to Data Protection Act of 2017.

 From a theoretical maximum of £500,000 that the ICO could levy (in practice, the ICO has never issued a penalty higher than £400,000), penalties will reach an upper limit of €20 million or 4% or annual global turnover – whichever is higher.